PBearson/ESP32-With-ESP-PROG-Demo/README.md

 The ESP32 supports the JTAG debugging interface, which can allow users to debug their embedded applications much like they would a normal Windows/Linux executable.
 For instance, JTAG allows users to place breakpoints in code, view the memory stack, view registers, and more.
 However, most ESP32 boards on the market do not contain the required hardware for communicating with an external JTAG adapter.
 This hardware can be found on chips such as FT2232HL, which is implemented by the ESP-PROG.
 Other technical details will be spared here.
 You may refer to Espressif's guides on [JTAG debugging](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/index.html) and [ESP-PROG](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html) for more information on these topics.

-See below for a look at how our custom ESP32 board may connect to ESP-PROG:
+See below for a look at how the Hiletgo ESP-WROOM-32 board may connect to ESP-PROG:

 ![Setup Demo](images/hiletgo-with-prog.jpg)

-The purpose of this project is to show users how to pair the ESP32 development board with the ESP-PROG device.
-As a demonstration, this repository contains the **hello_world** sample project.
-We will perform some simple debugging tasks on this project as a demonstration.
+The purpose of this project is to show users how to pair the ESP-WROOM-32 development board with the ESP-PROG device.
+We will use Visual Studio Code and PlatformIO, which is a software plugin that enables app development on numerous IoT microcontrollers such as ESP32.
+Using VSCode and PlatformIO, we will import an example ESP32 project into our workspace, compile it, upload it, and perform some debugging all through the ESP-PROG debugger debugging board.

+## Prerequisites

 ## Hardware Setup